Oslandia/docker-qgis/qgis-exec/README.md

 $ docker run -d --name qgis-exec --network=qgis -v $(pwd)/data:/data:ro -e "QGIS_PROJECT_FILE=/data/osm.qgs" -e "PROCESSES=4" qgis-exec
 ```

+## Known issues/caveats

+* On CentOS the container may fail to start with a "Permission denied" errors.
+It is likely that the
+  errors are related to SELinux.
+To fix it you can edit `docker-compose.yml` and change `:ro` to
+  `:ro,Z` in the volume definitions.

 ## TODO

 * Test the performance